UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

-# Command line introduction and shell scripting
+# Command line introduction and shell scripting <!-- omit in toc -->

 [![CI](https://github.com/UMM-CSci-Systems/Command-line-introduction/workflows/CI/badge.svg)](https://github.com/UMM-CSci-Systems/Command-line-introduction/actions)
 (This will be marked as "Failing" until you have all the tests passing.)